sim1andre/barebone-wp-theme/README.md

           ```

     * Run `gulp foundation-css` in your terminal if you want to use css version.
+       * Import css version the same way as above.

 4. If you also want to use foundation js in this theme
     * Run `gulp foundation-js`